nanodesigns/download-via-email/readme.txt

 == Installation ==

 1. Download the latest version of the plugin from Github release
-2. Unzip the plugin, and Upload `email-downloads` folder to the `/wp-content/plugins/` directory
+2. Unzip the plugin, and Upload `download-via-email` folder to the `wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress admin panel
-4. Change the necessary settings from the admin panel 'Email Downloads' menu page
+4. Change the necessary settings from the admin panel 'Download via Email' menu page

 Now, put the shortcode into page/post
 <code>[email-downloads file="absolute-path/to/the/file.ext"]</code>